mohamdev/shadow-boxer/README.md

 ## Overview

-**Shadow-Boxer** is a research project focused on building a smart shadow-boxing learning module.
+**Shadow-Boxer** is a research project focused on building a smart shadow-boxing learning module using a single camera.
 The module has two main components:

 1. **Smart Shadow-Boxing Assistant**
    - Reproduces realistic shadow-boxing strategies given a human pose.